 An operational definition states in very concrete terms precisely how something is to be measured.
-When researchers operationally define recidivism for a study, they must specify the event that constitutes recidivism―such as an arrest, a conviction, or a return to prison.
-In some studies, recidivism is defined as an arrest during the followup period; in others, recidivism may be defined as a conviction for a criminal offense or a return to prison for a new crime.5 There are various reasons why one definition might be employed in lieu of others in a particular study, but it is critically important to recognize that different operational definitions of recidivism will produce different research findings (CSOM, 2001).
+When researchers operationally define recidivism for a study, they must specify the event that constitutes recidivism — such as an arrest, a conviction or a return to prison.
+In some studies, recidivism is defined as an arrest during the follow-up period; in others, recidivism may be defined as a conviction for a criminal offense or a return to prison for a new crime.5 There are various reasons why one definition might be used in lieu of others in a particular study, but it is critically important to recognize that different operational definitions of recidivism produce different research findings (CSOM, 2001).

 Length of Followup Period

 Most recidivism studies search for new recorded criminal events and place offenders without the new events in the nonrecidivism category.
-Heil and colleagues (2009) conducted a recidivism study that accounted for every offender and excluded from the final calculations those who moved out of state, who died, or whose residence could not be verified.
+Heil and colleagues (2009) conducted a recidivism study that accounted for every offender and excluded from the final calculations those who moved out of state, who died or whose residence could not be verified.
 This reduced the sample size by more than 17 percent, all of whom would have been calculated as "nonrecidivists" in traditional studies.
-Not surprisingly, 1- and 5-year recidivism rates for this group of 1,124 prisoners were higher than those reported in many other studies that used followup periods that were similar in length.
-The 1- and 5-year recidivism rates found by the researchers were, respectively: 3.9 percent and 10.8 percent for a sex crime rearrest, 26.3 percent and 38.1 percent for a violent crime rearrest, and 52.6 percent and 77.7 percent for any arrest.
+Not surprisingly, one- and five-year recidivism rates for this group of 1,124 prisoners were higher than those reported in many other studies that used follow-up periods that were similar in length.
+The one- and five-year recidivism rates found by the researchers were, respectively: 3.9 percent and 10.8 percent for a sex crime rearrest, 26.3 percent and 38.1 percent for a violent crime rearrest and 52.6 percent and 77.7 percent for any arrest.